Detection of Quasi-periodic Oscillations in SGR 150228213: Introduction

-Bursts from magnetars can be divided into three categories: short bursts is the most common type, it has typical duration $\sim$ 0.1 s and peak luminosities $\sim$ $10^{39}$-$10^{41}$ erg s$^{-1}$; intermediate flares are rare events usually last 1-40 s with peak luminosities $\sim$ $10^{41}$-$10^{43}$ erg s$^{-1}$; GFs are the most violent and unique activities in SGRs, they have a extremely bright hard peak last 0.1-0.2 s with a luminosity of $\rm 10^{44}$-$10^{47}$ erg s$^{-1}$, usually followed by a long pulsating tail lasting a few hundred seconds modulated by the magnetar spin period \citep{2015RPPh...78k6901T}, only four events were confirmed (GRB 790305 from SGR 0526-66 \citep{1979Natur.282..587M,1980ApJ...237L...1C}, GRB 980827 from SGR 1900+14 \citep{1999Natur.397...41H,1999ApJ...515L...9F,1999AstL...25..635M}, GRB 041227 from SGR 1806-20 \citep{2005Natur.434.1098H,2005Natur.434.1104G,2005Natur.434.1107P,2005Natur.434.1112C} and GRB 200415A \citep{2020ApJ...899..106Y,2021Natur.589..211S,2021Natur.589..207R}).
+Bursts from magnetars can be divided into three categories: short bursts is the most common type which has typical duration $\sim$ 0.1 s and peak luminosities $\sim$ $10^{39} 10^{41}$ erg s$^{-1}$; intermediate flares are rare events that usually last 1$-$40 s with peak luminosities $\sim$ $10^{41} 10^{43}$ erg s$^{-1}$; GFs are the most violent and unique activities in magnetars, which have an extremely bright hard peak last 0.1$-$0.2 s with a luminosity of $\rm 10^ {44} 10^ {47} $ erg s$^ {-1} $, usually followed by a long pulsating tail lasting a few hundred seconds modulated by the magnetar spin period \citep{2015RPPh...78k6901T}, only four events were confirmed (GRB 790305 from SGR 0526-66 \citep{1979Natur.282..587M,1980ApJ...237L...1C}, GRB 980827 from SGR 1900+14 \citep{1999Natur.397...41H,1999ApJ...515L...9F,1999AstL...25..635M}, GRB 041227 from SGR 1806-20 \citep{2005Natur.434.1098H,2005Natur.434.1104G,2005Natur.434.1107P,2005Natur.434.1112C} and GRB 200415A \citep{2020ApJ...899..106Y,2020ApJ...903L..32Z,2021Natur.589..211S,2021Natur.589..207R}).